Phippsburg- Lawrence “Max” M. Dawson, 67, of Capes View Drive died Friday, November 27, 2020 at his residence.

-A celebration of life will be held in June of 2021.
+A celebration of life will be held at 11 A.M. on Tuesday, June 29, 2021 at the new Morse High School, Bath.
 Arrangements are by Daigle Funeral Home, 819 High Street, Bath.
 Condolences may be made online at www.Daiglefuneralhome.com.
 In lieu of flowers, pay it forward with a good deed.

 To send flowers to the family or plant a tree in memory of Lawrence "Max" Michael Dawson, please visit our floral store.